MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat-input-output/list-1/max-triple.md.txt

-Given an list of ints of odd length, look at the first, last, and middle values in the list and return the largest.
+Given a list of ints of odd length, look at the first, last, and middle values in the list and return the largest.
 The list length will be a least 1.

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p185176) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.